coderefinery/train-the-trainer/_episodes/06-lessons.md

 {: .prereq}

-## Backwards lesson design
+### Backwards lesson design

 Previously, we've talked about the general concept of how to design lessons to match learners.
 Here, we will go through a practical process.

 The basic idea is called **backwards lesson design**.
-* You don't think about how to do something and try to explain it.
+- You don't think about how to do something and try to explain it.
+- Avoid the typical approach *"I want to show a number of things which I think are cool about tool X - how do I press these into 90 minutes?"*
-* Instead, you start with **learner personas**, and think of what is useful to them.
+- Instead, you start with **learner personas**, and think of what is **useful to them**: *"What do I want them to be able to remember/understand/apply/analyze/evaluate/create?"*.
   Then, you create a sequence of exercises which test incrementally progressing tasks.
-Then, you write the minimum amount of material to teach the gap between exercises.
+- Then, you write the minimum amount of material to teach the gap between exercises.

 Why is it good to have a process?: